Wrist Flexion or Bowing – Mobility Tests for Golfers

 Wrist Flexion or Wrist Bowing Screen

-The aim of the wrist flexion test is to evaluate if your wrists have the ability to flex forward.
+The wrist flexion test aims to evaluate if your wrists can flex forward.

 Besides leading to poor swing mechanics, limited wrist flexion can lead to injuries.